bensin16/react-euchre/README.md

-Online Euchre App with CRA, TypeScript, Firebase
+# Online Euchre App with CRA, TypeScript, Firebase

-todo:
+## todo:

-fix styles theme
+- Add actual login form/show username when logged in on the right card.
+- Maybe try and do the chat before the game component just for fun.
+- Ensure cards are proper length of the page once contents fill inside of them (aka learn more css :( ))

-finish home page layout to have multiple cards login and such decide on how to build game component (regular html stuff or webgl library)
+**decide on how to build game component (regular html stuff or webgl library)**